SammyMarie/BatchChallenge/README.md

 ###To Do List:
 1. Add scaling capability to batch processing.
-    - This will be implemented using local partitioning which gives restartability and is thread safe.
+    - Will be implemented using local partitioning giving restartability and thread safety.
 2. Add data Analysis of most and least frequently used words.
     - Will be done using either with Apache Spark or Google's guava Multiset.
 3. Add Fault(error handling) tolerance.